chirag127/Visual-Web-Comic-Dubber/README.md

 ## 🧰 Features

--   Detects speech bubbles in web comics
+-   Detects all visible text in comic images using OCR
--   Extracts text using OCR (Google Gemini 2.0 Flash API)
+-   Extracts text using Google Gemini 2.0 Flash API
 -   Reads text aloud using Web Speech API
 -   Customizable voice, speed, and pitch
--   Character-specific voice assignment
+-   Floating toolbar with playback controls
--   Floating UI controls
+-   Right-click or area selection for comic capture

 ## 📌 Project Structure